netscaler/netscaler-xds-adaptor/docs/istio-integration/README.md

 When a service is deployed in a service mesh, you may be interested to get insights about the service behavior.
 Citrix ADC proxy provides a rich set of in-built metrics to provide insights about the service behavior.
 When Citrix ADC CPX is deployed as a sidecar, these metrics represent the telemetry data for an application.
 It helps to reduce the burden of application developers by eliminating the need to include a lot of instrumentation codes in the application.
 Instead, the developer can focus on the core application logic.

-Citrix provides [Citrix ADC Metrics Exporter](https://github.com/citrix/citrix-adc-metrics-exporter) and [Citrix ADC Observability Exporter](https://github.com/citrix/citrix-observability-exporter) which help to export metrics and transactional data to endpoints such as Prometheus, Zipkin, Kafka, and so on.
+Citrix provides [Citrix ADC Metrics Exporter](https://github.com/citrix/citrix-adc-metrics-exporter) and [Citrix Observability Exporter](https://github.com/citrix/citrix-observability-exporter) which help to export metrics and transactional data to endpoints such as Prometheus, Zipkin, Kafka, and so on.

 The statistical data of a Citrix ADC ingress device can be exported to the Prometheus using [Citrix ADC Metrics Exporter](https://github.com/citrix/citrix-adc-metrics-exporter).

-[Citrix ADC Observability Exporter](https://github.com/citrix/citrix-observability-exporter) is a microservice that collects metrics from Citrix ADCs, and export them to endpoints such as Zipkin, Kafka, and Prometheus.
+[Citrix Observability Exporter](https://github.com/citrix/citrix-observability-exporter) is a microservice that collects metrics from Citrix ADCs, and export them to endpoints such as Zipkin, Kafka, and Prometheus.
-For more information about Citrix ADC Observability Exporter, see [Citrix ADC Observability Exporter](https://github.com/citrix/citrix-observability-exporter) documentation.
+For more information about Citrix Observability Exporter, see [Citrix Observability Exporter](https://github.com/citrix/citrix-observability-exporter) documentation.

 #### Telemetry in an Ingress or Egress Gateway